avajs/ava/docs/common-pitfalls.md

 ## AVA and connected client limits

 You may be using a service that only allows a limited number of concurrent connections.
 For example, many database-as-a-service businesses offer a free plan with a limit on how many clients can be using it at the same time.
-AVA can hit those limits and cause the tests to hang because it runs multiple processes, each of which is a different client.
+AVA can hit those limits as it runs multiple processes, but well-written services should emit an error or throttle in those cases.
+If the one you're using doesn't, the tests will hang.

-To fix this, use the `concurrency` flag to limit the number of processes ran.
+Use the `concurrency` flag to limit the number of processes ran.
 For example, if your service plan allows 5 clients, you should run AVA with `concurrency=5` or less.